F5Networks/f5-cloud-failover-extension/docs/userguide/aws.rst

 Failover Event Diagram
 ----------------------

-Elastic IP addresses with matching tags are associated with the secondary private IP matching the virtual address corresponding to the active BIG-IP device

-Route targets with destinations matching the Failover Extension configuration are updated with the network interface of the active BIG-IP device
+This diagram shows a failover event with Cloud Failover implemented in AWS.
+You can see Elastic IP addresses with matching tags are associated with the secondary private IP matching the virtual address corresponding to the active BIG-IP device.
+Route targets with destinations matching the Failover Extension configuration are updated with the network interface of the active BIG-IP device.

 .. image:: ../images/AWSFailoverExtensionHighLevel.gif
   :width: 800